Azure/azure-sdk/docs/android/design.md

 ## Network requests

+### TODO: Revise

 The client library wraps HTTP requests so it's important to support standard network capabilities.
 Asynchronous programming techniques aren't widely understood.
 However, such techniques are essential in developing resilient web services.
 Many developers prefer synchronous method calls for their easy semantics when learning how to use a technology.
 Consumers also expect certain capabilities in a network stack (such as call cancellation, automatic retry, and logging).

 {% include requirement/MUST id="android-network-sync-and-async" %} support both synchronous and asynchronous service clients.

-{% include requirement/MUST id="android-network-packaging-for-sync-and-async" %} have [separate service clients] for sync and async APIs.
+{% include requirement/MUST id="android-network-packaging-for-sync-and-async" %} have separate service clients for sync and async APIs.
 The consumer needs to identify which methods are async and which are sync.

 {% include requirement/MUST id="android-network-callback-final" %} accept a callback as the final parameter for async client methods.